bekk/bekk-christmas/post/elm/utkast-lord-of-the-pipes.md

     List.sum <| List.map square <| List.range 1 n
 ```

 This is closer to how one would write in a language that uses parens for function calls.
-However, it leads to long lines or confusion if broken up onto separate lines.
+However, long sequences of `<|` quickly produce long lines.
+It is almost always possible to express the same sequence using `|>` .
 My personal rules of thumb are:

 1. Try to express things vertically with |>
 2. Dont mix |> and <| in the same expression